datarobot/datarobot-user-models/fastapi_migration_plan/custom_model_runner/datarobot_drum/drum/root_predictors/drum_server_utils.py.md

 ### 4. Wait for server logic

-FastAPI/Uvicorn might take slightly longer to start than the Flask dev server.
-Ensure `_wait_for_server` is robust:
+FastAPI/Uvicorn might take slightly longer to start than the Flask dev server due to async loop initialization and lifespan events.
+We use a 30-second timeout by default, which is sufficient for most models.
+The `_wait_for_server` method now explicitly checks if the process is still alive while waiting to fail fast if the server crashes on startup.

 ```python
 def _wait_for_server(self, timeout=30):